SourenaMOOSAVI/CppMasteryQuest/README.md

 ## **Roadmap Overview**

-The **C++ Mastery Roadmap** is divided into six months, each focusing on specific topics and challenges.
+The **C++ Mastery Quest** is divided into six months, each focusing on specific topics and challenges.
 Below is the structure of the roadmap, along with the resources available:

 ### **Month 1: Mastering Fundamentals**